addr2data/aws-certification-prep/exercises/ex-004_TestingBasicConnectivity.rst

 ------------------------
 Use the following awscli command to launch an Instance and attach to the **'private'** Subnet.

-``Reminder: The private Subnet is implicitly associated with the Default/Main Route Table, which does NOT have a Route to the Internet Gateway``
+``Reminder: The private Subnet is implicitly associated with the Default/Main Route Table, which does NOT have a Route to the Internet Gateway.``

 .. code-block::